yplebedev/OpenRSF/README.md

 # OpenRSF
 Documentation, tools &amp; downloads related to OpenRSF; a framework for ReShade developers and users.
 No more confusing, painful dependencies, less boilerplate.

+WARNING: Supremely unfinished.
+Nothing even close to a pre-aplha.

 # The gist
 The ORSP consists of three segments: